2005 conclave: Papabili

 Although the conclave cardinals may elect any baptized Catholic male, the last time a non-cardinal was elected pope was in the 1378 conclave.
 Observers of papal elections tend to consider, by a variety of criteria, some cardinals to be more likely to become pope than the others – these are the papabili, the plural for papabile, an Italian word loosely translated as "pope-able".
 Since the set of papabili is a matter of speculation from the press, the election of a non-papabile is not uncommon; recent cases are John XXIII in 1958, and both John Paul I and John Paul II in 1978.

 On 2 January 2005, Time magazine, quoting unnamed Vatican sources, stated that Cardinal Joseph Ratzinger, the dean of the College of Cardinals, was a frontrunner to succeed Pope John Paul II if the pope died or became too ill to continue as pope.
 On 2 April 2005, upon the death of John Paul II, the Financial Times gave the odds of Ratzinger getting elected pope as 7–1, the lead position but close to his liberal rivals.
 On 18 April 2005, the beginning of the conclave, he was identified as one of the 100 most influential people in the world by Time.
-In addition, Cardinal Jorge Bergoglio, the archbishop of Buenos Aires, who would later become Pope Francis in the 2013 conclave, was also considered to be a papabile.
+In addition, Cardinal Jorge Mario Bergoglio, the archbishop of Buenos Aires, who would later become Pope Francis in the 2013 conclave, was also considered to be a papabile.
+Other papabili included cardinals Francis Arinze, Audrys Backis, Tarcisio Bertone, Godfried Danneels, Ivan Dias, Claudio Hummes, Lubomyr Husar, Marc Ouellet, Giovanni Battista Re, Óscar Rodríguez Maradiaga, Camillo Ruini, Christoph Schönborn, Angelo Scola, and Dionigi Tettamanzi.